justinmklam/personal-website/content/posts/2021/02/levain-monitor.md

 I initially was going to use [Amazon QuickSight](https://aws.amazon.com/quicksight/) to visualize the data, but there were limitations with the refresh rate that were a deal breaker for me.
 Instead, I bit the bullet and created a custom dashboard using [Flask](https://flask.palletsprojects.com/) and HTML/CSS/Javascript, which queries data from S3 using [Amazon Athena](https://aws.amazon.com/athena/).
 I was too lazy to figure out how to host the dashboard on AWS for free, so I opted to use [Heroku](https://www.heroku.com/) (as I've done previously for my [recipe converter web app](https://github.com/justinmklam/recipe-converter)).

-With cloud connectivity and dashboard complete, the sourdough monitor is now ready to be used!
+With cloud connectivity and dashboard complete, the sourdough monitor was now ready to be used!

 # The Analysis